elirannat/EMS-Final_Project_For_HackerU/README.md

 3. In server we use the serverless offline and nodemon.
 4. We give the author and packages versions details in package.json file.

-## Need to run this both projects !!!
+## Need to run both of these projects !!!

 Instruction: